owncloud/docs/docs/build-the-docs.md

 7. Open the build via the browser and enter any search term as required into the search field to see matches returned.

-8. Note that building against ownCloud's hosted ElasticSearch is not possible locally though you can use it for previewing the build.
+8. Note that building against ownCloud's hosted Elasticsearch is not possible locally though you can use it for previewing the build.
 To do so, type the following:
     ```
     ELASTICSEARCH_NODE=https://search.owncloud.com \
     ELASTICSEARCH_INDEX=docs \